03 Mar 2022

 There is no excuse.
 Fix this now, or pay a bigger price later.

 - Model caregiving at the executive level.
 Executive-level leaders are in a position to influence the cultural norms of their companies.
 It is important to “walk the walk.”
 Don’t just create a policy that working parents can have flexible hours or work remotely—demonstrate that you use these policies, too.
-Model good behavior, and create space for working moms and dads to do the same.
+Model good behaviour, and create space for working moms and dads to do the same.

 Conclusion: Return on investment